I-400-class submarine: Operation Cherry Blossoms at Night

 The Japanese conceived of an attack on the United States through the use of biological weapons specifically directed at the civilian population in San Diego, California.
 Dubbed "Operation Cherry Blossoms at Night", the plan was to launch aircraft from five I-400 submarines near Southern California at night, who would then drop "infected flea" bombs on the intended target, in the hope that the resulting infection would spread to the entire Western seaboard and kill tens of thousands of people.
 The plan was scheduled for September 22, 1945, but Japan surrendered on August 15, 1945, before the operation was carried out.

 American inspections

-Members of the US Navy inspecting the plane hangar of I 400.
+Members of the U.S. Navy inspecting the plane hangar of I-400.

 The U.S. Navy boarded and recovered 24 submarines, including the three I-400 submarines, taking them to Sasebo Bay to study them.
 While there, they received a message that the Soviets were sending an inspection team to examine the submarines.
 To prevent this, Operation Road's End was instituted.
 Most of the submarines were taken to a position designated as Point Deep Six, about 35 km southeast of Fukue Island, packed with charges of C-3 explosive and destroyed; they sank to a depth of 200 m.

-US Navy personnel inspecting the gun of I-400.
+U.S. Navy personnel inspecting the gun of I-400.